paritybit/paritybit.github.io/_posts/2018-5-10-Firmware-Release.md

 Your team may not accept work with a well-defined release procedure.
 But nothing prevents you — embedded software developer to do so on your code.
 Nobody can prevent you to keep a `__BUILD` constant in your code that automatically increases on each build.
 Nobody can prevent you to include this number into a hex file name.
 You always can keep a release notes file for your own reference.
 And there is nothing wrong with keeping track of your bugs — at lease on a Spreadsheet.

 After some time, your team will see the benefit and will accept to work this way.
 And if they don’t, maybe it’s time to find another job.
-After all, it's not just about being a developer, it's about being a great developer, so make sure you find a place where you can grow and get better every day.
-This is the reason why I started Firmware update - a blog about Embedded Systems Developing and C Programming.
-It's a place where I'm going to share my experience, ideas, and throughts I hope will help other developers to get better.
+After all, it's not just about being a developer; it's about being a great developer, so make sure you find a place where you can grow and get better every day.
+This is the reason why I started Firmware update - a blog about Embedded Systems Developing and Programming.
+It's a place where I'm going to share my experience, ideas, and thoughts I hope will help other developers to get better.

-Being a good developer is not a status, it's a processos.
+Being a good developer is not a status, it's a process.
 And one should never stop learning along the way.
-Becouse of this your opinion is important.
-How do yuo release your embedded software?
-What do yuo think about these scripts?
-What would you like to change / improve?
-Feel free to share your thought in the comment section.
+Because of this, your opinion is important.
+How do you release your embedded software?
+What do you think about these scripts?
+What would you like to change/improve?
+Feel free to share your thought in the comment section. `CR` `LF`